k3jph/corona/_posts/2017-02-03-regulatory-reduction-benefit-cost-analysis.md

 The Executive Order will not reduce the regulatory burden for anyone, just freeze it in place.

+[^florida]: Well, it might be at the state level.
+For instance, Florida requires licensure for interior design.
+This, obviously, serves no useful purpose.

 _Image via the [Trump Executive Order Generator](http://hepwori.github.io/execorder/)._